kanongil/node-m3u8parse/README.md

 # M3U8Parse

-Structural parsing of [Apple HTTP Live Streaming](http://tools.ietf.org/html/draft-pantos-http-live-streaming-11) `.m3u8` files.
+Structural parsing of [Apple HTTP Live Streaming](http://tools.ietf.org/html/draft-pantos-http-live-streaming-13) `.m3u8` files.

 This module is tested and is used in production systems.

+## Known Issues

+ * Indexes with more than one `EXT-X-KEY` entry per segment are not supported.

 ## TODO